 There is also another side to this theory and it is precisely the notion that if we are willing to give away something valuable from our reserves, this implies (and sends yet another signal) that we have even more in our reserves that the other party hasn’t seen yet.
 For example, when a predator approaches, the gazelles start stotting, which is behaviour of jumping highly into the air, making themselves more visible.
 By doing this, they are essentially signaling to the predator that they have fitness and strength not seen yet, because they are engaging in high risk behaviour despite the approaching danger.

-While I am talking about costly signals, I do want to add a side note: Our virtues such as humility, compassion, tenderness, empathy, altruism, authenticity, and kindness, are the most “expensive”, and even, priceless.
+While I am talking about costly signals, I do want to add a side note: Our virtues such as humility, compassion, tenderness, empathy, altruism, authenticity, and kindness, are the most expensive, valuable, and even, priceless.
 While many people may try to mimic them, no one can fake these for too long, and eventually people’s masks fall away.
-So, when you find these qualities in another person, make sure you hold onto them; because this is what truly matters.
+So, when you find these qualities in another person, make sure you hold onto them – because this is what truly matters.

 Heroism as Costly Signaling.

-And it is at the very core of a woman that she needs to feel safe with a man; and it is at the very core of a man that he desires to feel needed and provide stability.
+Women don’t want to be saved, but they need to feel safe and stable with a man, this is at their core; and it is at the very core of a man that he desires to feel needed and provide her stability.
 That’s just psychology and biology.

-What happens nowadays is that people want “steps” for happy lives and it should be less than seven, because of short attention spans.
-There are no steps for relationships, no steps for love, no quick fixes, no maps with directions.
+What happens nowadays is that people want “steps” for happy lives and loves, and it should be less than seven, because of short attention spans and anything more than that we just won’t read – we prefer to gain knowledge from memes anyway.
+But there are no steps for relationships, no steps for love, no quick fixes, no maps with directions.
 This is the reason why I don’t like writing for publications because it is always about click baits and steps.
-Our brains are being hacked and we are not paying attention to what matters and to the people in our lives.
+Our brains are being hacked and we are not paying attention to what truly matters and to the people in our lives.

 Paying attention and holding ourselves accountable is what relationships are often based on.

 The scary word, accountability.
-It’s scary because we were given a great power to hold in our hands, called “the phone”.
+It’s scary because we were given a great power to hold in our hands, called the phone.
 It is so smart that within a second people can ghost someone they’ve been talking to for months; they can delete and erase and block; they can pause or ignore until they are interested once again; they can talk selfishly without looking into someone’s eyes nor considering how their words affect another; they can hurt people without seeing their tears; they can share without meaning.
-I don’t mean to sound like some old fashioned lady, though I am now well into my thirties – but I do want to remind all of us, that while it is natural for us to evolve and change with technology, we must not ever forget our human values.
+I don’t mean to sound old school, though I am now well into my thirties – but I do want to remind all of us that while it is natural for us to evolve and change with technology, we must not ever forget our human values, and our humanness.
 We can’t expect that modern technology is not changing our behaviour and mentality, turning us just a bit too robotic and unappreciative.
 And less accountable, if at all.

 When something is costly and important for us, when we’ve invested into it, then we have something to lose and we’ll be more careful and responsible with it.